 - To be eligible, you must have filed a return in 2018 or 2019.
 If you have not yet filed, the IRS urges you to do so now.

 - Those who do not file because they are below minimum filing thresholds do not need to file to receive economic impact payment.
-IRS introduces new tool to enter payment info for non-filers.
+The IRS introduced a new tool to enter payment info for non-filers.
 Note -- The Non-Filers tool has been discontinued as of November 21, 2020.